Our USMILE cPI Prof. Veronika Eyring presented a speech at the COP27 opening ceremony of the World Leaders Summit on 7 November 2022.

-Prof. Pierre Gentine and Prof. Veronika Eyring will give a talk on “Machine learning to improve climate models and projections” on November 17, 2021 as part of AI for Good.
+Prof. Pierre Gentine and Prof. Veronika Eyring gave a talk on “Machine learning to improve climate models and projections” on November 17, 2021 as part of AI for Good.
+The talk is available here.

 For his paper on “Constraining Uncertainty in Projected Gross Primary Production With Machine Learning”, Manuel Schlund, USMILE PhD student at DLR supervised by Veronika Eyring, is awarded the “Klima-Preis” of the Reinhard-Süring-Foundation.
 The recently published study is the first publication of the USMILE project and is co-authored by all USMILE PIs.
 The award is intended to recognize scientists for outstanding work in the field of climate research.
 This year’s focus is on the “Detection of climate change with observational data” and the “Projection of climate change in the 21st century”.